12 Japanese LGBTQ+ Films To Watch

 Director: Yo Kohatsu

 High Heels Revolution is a 2016 docudrama that tells the story of actress Natsuki Majikina’s gender transition.
-Set primarily throughout Majinika’s high school years and featuring interviews with those that supported her throughout her transition (and others that didn’t), this revealing film documents the difficulties Majinika faced during her transition throughout the 90s and offers some insight into how attitudes towards gender identity have changed (or not) in Japan over the past two decades.
+Set primarily throughout Majikina’s high school years and featuring interviews with those that supported her throughout her transition (and others that didn’t), this revealing film documents the difficulties Majikina faced during her transition throughout the 90s and offers some insight into how attitudes towards gender identity have changed (or not) in Japan over the past two decades.

 DVD available on Amazon